Crouch End (short story): Plot

 Newcomer Farnham dismisses the story as a delusion caused by mental illness, but Vetter, who has policed Crouch End for decades, is not so sure, remembering a number of similar missing-person cases from years gone by.
 He speculates about other planes of existence, and of Crouch End perhaps being a location where the divide between our world and an alien, demonic world is somehow less robust.

 Vetter goes out for a walk.
 After contemplating the story for a while, Farnham wonders what has become of him.
 Leaving the station empty, he walks down the street in search of Vetter and notices that something seems strangely different about the neighborhood, most notably that the streetlights at the bottom of the street have all gone out.
 Farnham turns the corner at the bottom of the street and walks out of sight of the station - and is never seen again.
 Vetter returns from his walk just minutes later and can find no clue to Farnham's whereabouts.
 The official investigation into his vanishing can find no leads, and Vetter reaches retirement age soon after; he dies of a heart attack in his home six months later.
 Doris returns to America with her children, where she attempts suicide and spends time in a mental hospital, but eventually learns to live with the memory of Crouch End and is released.
 The story ends with the statement that there are still strange occurrences in Crouch End, and that, very occasionally, people are "...known to lose their way.
 Some of them lose it forever."

 Adaptations

 The short story was adapted into an episode of TNT's Nightmares & Dreamscapes: From the Stories of Stephen King.
 The episode was directed by Mark Haber and starred Eion Bailey and Claire Forlani.
 Virginia Heffernan of The New York Times said that it "has a simpler charm" than previous episodes and that the couple's terror at being lost makes "a grand subject for horror."
 Bryan Pope of DVD Verdict rated the episode D+ and stated that the story doesn't work on television.
 Christopher Noseck of DVD Talk panned the episode in part because of the special effects, which he called "laughable".

 The audiobook version of this story was narrated by actor Tim Curry.

+In August 2026, the six-part limited series adaptation was ordered by Amazon Prime Video, with Paul Tomalin and Tom Shankland serving as writer and director respectively.